 Explore the modern literary scene starting at Mario Batali's 8th Street pizzeria and bar, Otto Enoteca.
 Its kitchen stays open until midnight and the spacey bar area serves a wide variety of wines and spirits, including the restaurants own brand of wine and they even offer twice-weekly wine classes.
 Those ingredients help make the somewhat hidden restaurant popular with late-night patrons, many of whom might turn out to be writers, publishers or critics.
 A trip from the Morgan's bookshelves to Otto's wine shelves is a good plan for an evening's adventure.

 10. KGB Bar

-The KGB Bar on East 4th Street is even more difficult to find and once you're inside, the dark, Russian-themed bar doesn't seem like the most social of places to meet writers and talk books.
+The KGB Bar on East 4th Street is difficult to find but once you're inside, the dark, Russian-themed bar doesn't seem like the most social of places to meet writers and talk books.
 Nevertheless, KGB hosts many fiction and poetry readings in its tiny space.
 It's so devoted to the literary scene, in fact, that it publishes its own online literary journal.
-Once a month, on the third Thursday night, the bar hosts "Drunken!
+Once a month, on the third Thursday, the bar hosts "Drunken!
 Careening!
 Writers!" its ongoing comedy-based, alcohol-influenced reading series.
 Arrive early for a seat at one of the several tiny tables or pull up to the bar and admire the barely-lit Russian memorabilia hung on the walls.